shapesmusic/Shapes-Basics-Draft/writing/01-why-music-videos.md

 ## Why Music Videos?

+i'm trying to work with pitches, but to make that activity about more than pitches.

+so we're starting with something infinite and precategorical, especially because it's now.

+- (now means more saturated with meaning than ever before or ever again--and also a certain kind of meaning, not accrued historical, intellectual meaning, but an immediate, intuited, affective meaning)

+then making a case for how the pitch domain gives us a way into being rational about that infinite thing.

+which will relate in the next commentary to this even more general idea of pitch context--of shape (which does this same thing not only with songs, but with other theoretical concepts...)

+and how that is a way of stepping into a world and listening to it, experiencing it, observing it, observing what infinite factors are pulling on and affecting the fixed concept we're paying attention to.

+that's the point. that if we can find something common, then that common thing will highlight what's particular about each song, and help us to notice it.

+that's what a theoretical concept is. and when it stops being common, if it stops working, it's time to rethink it.

+**outline?**

+- learning a song, vs playing with a song. what's different about the experience?
+- music around us = basis for our contexts, intuitions (focus rather than structures)
+  - evaluating the tradition always in terms of now.
+- current music = infinite associations
+- accessing that through pitch
+  - not limiting to the pitch domain, but listening through it.
+- playing as listening.

 Usually when you start learning music, you start by playing some simple song.

+- usually you start by learning a song. but here, we're playing along with songs. and not just songs but current music videos.
+Why?

 But here we're starting with a whole bunch of songs.
 And endless bunch of songs.